ZYPZ33/oxo/README.md

-# oxo2
+# oxo
-Remade version of oxo
+An naughts and crosses game made in python.
+For A-Level computer science